Skip to main content

 Can I replace my current industrial pump with an FB Bombas?

 Yes.
 FB Bombas replaces industrial pumps from other manufacturers.
 Gear: replaces Edral, Hidex, RZR, Viking, Netzsch and Maag.
 Centrifugal: replaces KSB, Schneider, Dancor, Ebara, Sulzer, OMEL, Thebe, Wilo, Famac and Imbil.
-Dimensional compatibility, custom sizing and direct manufacturer technical support.
-Since 1944, CRCC Petrobras, API 610 and API 676.
+Since 1944, Petrobras CRCC, ASME B73.1 and API 676.

 Companies that Trust FB Bombas